nasena21/Hangul-To-Hanja-Converter/README.md

 This is a program that can automatically convert Hangul to Hanja and create output that is suitable for use in an Anki card.

-Understood!
-Here is the plain text you requested:

 ## Example Usage ##

 For instance, given the input sentence: